lvalics/roopapi/README.md

 - Refer to the official RabbitMQ documentation to install RabbitMQ on your Ubuntu server (RabbitMQ.md)..
 If you are using a different environment, please consult ChatGPT for assistance.

 ## 2. Configuration
-- To get the code, use the command **git clone https://github.com/lvalics/roopapi.git api**.
-This command clones the repository into the api directory.
+- To get the code, use the command ```git clone https://github.com/lvalics/roopapi.git api``` This command clones the repository into the api directory.
 - Locate the `rconfig.py` file and fill in the necessary values.
 This configuration file contains the required settings for your RabbitMQ setup and folder structures.

 ## 3. Environment Setup